songmuhan/intro-to-alg/Chapter2/InsertionSort/InsertionSort.md

       - the overwrite of A[i+1] ?
 NO!    **in fact , the A[i+1] = A[j] at the beginning of while ,is recorded in key**
     - **Think about:**
     - why the alg begin at the end of sorted array?
-      - what about the case that overwrite of A[i+1] where  $i \neq j -1$?
+      - what about the case that overwrite of A[i+1] where  i not equal to j -1?
 I mean in the middle of the sorted array, A[i] is bigger than key, I should move A[i] to A[i+1] , A[i+1] is overwritten !

   - **Can we do better?**

     - review what the insertion sort alg do.
 Just two things !
-      -  **First** : Find the appropriate poistion
+      -  **First** : Find the appropriate position
       -  **Second** :Insert it
     - Improvement?
       - In the first : actually , what we do is to find a position in a sorted array. the good property of   sorted array make the improvement possible !
-        - we can use the **binary search** to find the position !  we improved the linear time to find a poistion to the **lgn** time.
+        - we can use the **binary search** to find the position !  we improved the linear time to find a position to the **lgn** time.
         - how binary search do?
-          - if there is someone in the sorted array equal to key, we can insert key both in the previous position of it  and in the latter poistion.
+          - if there is someone in the sorted array equal to key, we can insert key both in the previous position of it  and in the latter position.
-          - if there don't exist an element equal to key, what should the poistion be?
+          - if there don't exist an element equal to key, what should the position be?
       - **Actually , what we need is a position where key is larger than the previos and smaller than the latter.**
         - thus , we can define the return value of the binary search.
-          - **binary search  return the index of element ,which is $\leq$ key**
+          - **binary search  return the index of element ,which is <=** key**
           - Fortunately , it can be done! lol
       - In the second : what we do is to move tones of element back, which is definitely slow.
         - Can we improve the second?